Ki Longfellow: Music and plays

 Longfellow and Stanshall wrote radio plays and songs together.
 In 1980, she edited Stanshall's only book, Sir Henry at Rawlinson End & Other Spots, published by Pete Townshend, of Eel Pie Publishing.
 She also helped Stanshall with the script for the film version of Sir Henry at Rawlinson End, which starred Trevor Howard.

 In late 1982, Longfellow discovered The Thekla, a ship she rescued and renovated with government funding.
 She moored it in the port of Bristol, where she adapted it as a theatre and restaurant.
 She hoped this would provide refuge for her hard-drinking, Valium-addicted, husband.
 The restaurant failed, but the theatre thrived and also built a reputation as a music venue.
 In late 1984, Stanshall joined her on the Old Profanity Showboat.

 In 1985, Stanshall and Longfellow wrote, produced, and staged their Stinkfoot, a Comic Opera aboard the Thekla.
 The orchestra was made up of local musicians and street buskers.
 The show received excellent reviews.
 Later the popular opera was transferred to London's West End, where it was partly financed by Stephen Fry.
 Perhaps because the Stanshalls were not involved, it was not a financial success.
 In 2004, Sea Urchin Editions published the script of the original Stinkfoot, with an introduction by Longfellow.
 In 2010, it was produced in Bristol in a concert version.

 In 1986, Longfellow and Stanshall closed the theatre and moved into the Bristol home of their friend, actor David Rappaport.
+Stanshall returned alone to London after the turn of the year, while Longfellow recuperated from an illness brought on by overwork and stress.
+The couple lived apart until Stanshall's death in March 1995.